AlienArc/VegasBluff/readme.md

-#Vegas Tools - Community Extensions for Sony Vegas
+#Bluff - Community Extensions for Sony Vegas Pro

 [toc]

 ##Overview

-An Open Source project to extend ***Sony Vegas Pro*** through it's plugin model.
+An Open Source project to to help make you look like you know what you are doing in ***Sony Vegas Pro***.
+Developed wsing **Vegas'** extension model, it takes you a step beyond what can easily be done inside a standard script.
 Developed initially to help create some custom video effects for internal and personal video projects.
 We thought it would be useful to other content producers out there and would like to see it improved by the community.

+##Getting it

+We hope to provide an official compiled version with installer soon.
+Until then follow the instruction in the Developer section.

 ##Current Commands